AvvyB/blender-multi-user/docs/quickstart.rst

 .. image:: img/quickstart_users.png

-This panel displays all connected users, including you.
+This panel displays all connected users information's, including yours.
+By selecting a user in the list you'll have access to different **actions**:

-The **camera button** allow you to focus on a user (Press `ESC` to stop focus).
+- The **camera button** allow you to snap on the user viewpoint.
+- The **time button** allow you to snap on the user time.

 ---------------------
 Replicated properties